gethop-dev/hop-documentation/docs/source/how-to/delete-aws-resources/main.rst

 This guide shows how to delete all the AWS resources created by the HOP bootstrapping tool.
 Most of the resources will be deleted in batch by Cloudformation.
-But some require manual steps due to the accidental data loss protection mechanism that Cloudwatch enforces.
+But some require manual steps due to the accidental data loss protection mechanism that Cloudformation enforces.

 Some of the following steps depend on each other, so make sure you follow them in the described order.